Last updated on July 16th, 2021 at 11:23 am

 A subset of wicked problems can be viewed as super wicked [Levin 2012].
 Levin, et al. list the following four properties of super wicked problems: (1) Time is running out; (2) Those who cause the problem also seek to provide a solution or influence the solution; (3) The central authority needed to address the problem is weak, nonexistent, or chooses not to act effectively; (4) Policy responses discount the future irrationally.
 I’ve come to believe that some technical debt retirement project design can be a super wicked problem.
 More: “Retiring technical debt can be a super wicked problem”

 Taylorism is an approach to management developed by Frederick Winslow Taylor in the early part of the twentieth century [Taylor 1913] [Kanigel 1997].
-He proposed three principles of scientific management could produce maximum efficiency: (1) scientific selection of the person performing the work; (2) scientific breakdown of tasks; and (3) separating planning from execution.
+He proposed three principles of scientific management that could produce maximum efficiency.
+First, managers should select the person performing the work based on science.
+Second, organizations should decompose tasks based on scientific principles.
+Third, they must separate planning from execution.
 These principles are the basis of what became known in software engineering as the waterfall lifecycle.
 The approach works well for well-structured problems, but does not work well at all for ill-structured problems.
 Moreover, it depends for success on repeating solutions to problems already solved, which is why it proved so valuable in early manufacturing.
-Its unsuitability for ill-structured problems is an important part of the basis for the Agile approach to problem solving.
+The unsuitability of Taylorism for ill-structured problems is an important part of the basis for the Agile approach to problem solving.

-In the context of a Technical Debt Retirement Project (DRP) that has as an objective retiring from a specified set of assets a particular kind of technical debt (or particular kinds of technical debt), the TDIQ is the Technical Debt In Question.
-More: “Retiring technical debt in irreplaceable assets”
+In the context of a Technical Debt Retirement Project (DRP), we can define the Technical Debt In Question (TDIQ).
+If the DRP has as an objective retiring a kind of technical debt, that kind of technical debt is the TDIQ.
+More: “Retiring technical debt from irreplaceable assets”

-Technical debt is any technological element that contributes, through its existence or through its absence, to lower productivity or to a higher probability of defects during development, maintenance, or enhancement efforts, or which depresses velocity in some other way, and which we would therefore like to revise, repair, replace, rewrite, create, or re-engineer for sound engineering reasons.
+Technical debt is any technological element that hampers development, maintenance, or enhancement efforts, through its existence or through its absence.
+It contributes to lower productivity or to a higher probability of defects.
+Or it can depress velocity in many other ways.
+That’s why we would like to revise, repair, replace, rewrite, create, or re-engineer it for sound engineering reasons.
 It can be found in—or it can be missing from—software, hardware, processes, procedures, practices, or any associated artifact, acquired by the enterprise or created within it.
 More: “A policymaker’s definition of technical debt”

 Technological communication risk